Rapid growth of homeless encampments during pandemic

 - Exodus 2: A new development in the Elliot Park neighborhood that will serve medically frail homeless individuals leaving the hospital.
 An existing six-story building that previously operated as a nursing home will be turned into a 167-unit housing development with an additional six units of transitional housing for homeless veterans and 30 medical respite beds.
 It is expected to be operational by fall 2021.
 Catholic Charities will own and operate this property.
 It is funded by the City, County, State and private partners.

-In addition to funding for these three projects, the City and County issued a joint request for proposals (RFP) in July for community proposals for emergency shelter, street outreach, rapid re-housing and homelessness prevention.
-After thorough review by city and county staff, community partners and people with lived experience of homelessness, the City and County will be providing funding for additional street outreach capacity, a new shelter diversion program, and funding to ensure that the existing emergency shelters can remain open 24 hours per day, 7 days per week in a COVID safe manner for the next two years.
+In addition to funding for these projects, the City and County issued a joint request for proposals (RFP) in July for community proposals for emergency shelter, street outreach, rapid re-housing and homelessness prevention.
+After thorough review by city and county staff, community partners and people with lived experience of homelessness, the City and County are providing funding for additional street outreach capacity, a new shelter diversion program, and funding to ensure that the existing emergency shelters can remain open 24 hours per day, 7 days per week in a COVID safe manner for the next two years.

 Homeless Response System background